4Players/fleet-cli/backend/api/AppApi.md

 # **getAuthToken**
 > Auth getAuthToken(authRequest)

 Authenticates the user based on the user\'s email, password, and session ID.
 If the user is authenticated successfully, it returns the user\'s token.
-The token is non-expiring and must be used as a Bearer token in subsequent requests.
+The token is non-expiring and must be used as a Bearer token in subsequent requests.+

 ### Example